 The Board of Directors and Chief Executive Officer of Moberg Pharma AB (publ), Corp.
 Reg.
-No. 556697-7426, hereby present the Annual Report and the Consolidated Financial Statements for the fiscal year January 1, 2021 to December 31, 2021.
+No. 556697-7426, hereby present the Annual Report and the Consolidated Financial Statements for the fiscal year January 1, 2022 to December 31, 2022.

 Amounts are expressed in TSEK (thousands of Swedish kronor) unless otherwise stated.
-Amounts and figures in parentheses are comparative figures from the abbreviated fiscal year for the same period in 2021.
+Amounts and figures in parentheses are comparative figures for the same period in 2021.